woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
 Add compatibility with the WooCommerce Importer/Exporter.
+Inherit variation props from mapped bundle.